Video: Dune – Leadership Styles and The Problem of Power

 Anyway, if you are a pioneer, you may not have any people follow you immediately.
 Equally, in your situation, you may be on your own and just be leading yourself.
 That is not a problem.
 Leading yourself effectively is foundational to leading others well.

-My favourite definition of leadership is simply that it is influence.
+My favourite definition of leadership, one that comes from leadership expert John C. Maxwell, is simply that it is influence.
 I like it because it is simple and is one of the few definitions that can encompass the many and various manifestations of leadership, be that leading teams, self-leadership, thought leadership, and so on.

-Influence is related to power, the terms are almost synonymous, but power tends to lead to negative connotations.
-Power conjures up the idea of hierarchy’s, the haves and haves-not, of abuses of power, or powerlessness.
+Influence is related to power; the terms are almost synonymous, but power tends to lead to negative connotations.
+Power conjures up the idea of hierarchies, the haves and have-nots, of abuses of power, or powerlessness.

 What matters is what you do and how you do it.
 Whatever your measure of influence, use it well.
 Take responsibility for your actions and make a positive impact.